 Coco Point Trust Fund

-The Trust Fund has contributed extensively to the hotel employees who lost their jobs after Hurricane Irma, raising funds and sending containers of goods and cash to help Barbudans.
-Originally the Coco Point Fund was established in 1978 by several guests of Coco Point Lodge to honour the staff there.
-The purpose of the fund was
+The Coco Point Fund was established in 1978 by several guests of Coco Point Lodge to honour the staff there.
+The purpose of the fund was to aid the

 Over US$500,000 has been donated to facilities in Barbuda including dental equipment, eyeglasses, and playgrounds, and to the Holy Trinity School.
 The Fund was the driving force for the establishment of the Pre-school and since then has been a generous contributor to its support, paying the salary of one teacher and for the purchase of many of its supplies, teaching aids, toys and most recently a large jungle gym and a new porch addition.
 To reflect this, the preschool was named after the founder of Coco Point, William Cody Kelly.

-In addition the fund has provided materials for a craft project, for the library at Holy Trinity School, the tennis court, the X-ray facilities at Hanna Thomas hospital, a peanut farming project and various other important medical and agricultural resources on the island.
-It also supports this website and in 2015 is providing funding for a young intern to learn the skills of web development with barbudaful.
+In addition the fund provided materials for the Barbuda Crafts project, for the library at Holy Trinity School, assisted with the tennis court, the X-ray facilities at Hanna Thomas hospital, a peanut farming project and various other important medical and agricultural resources on the island.
+It also supports this website as a valuable educational resource about Barbuda.

 The William Cody Kelly Memorial Scholarship Fund